felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 strange popping up, the recruiter screen mostly feels like a sanity check before kicking off the real process.

+### Communication
+This is not an interview itself, but it's a common to all interviews and by far one of the most important skills you will be judged on as an engineer.

+Whether the interview has you programming, sketching a system, or talking to someone -- you will be judged on how you communicate.
+This is true both when the interview is going well and when it is going poorly.

+During the practical interviews, you're being judged on how you're approaching the problem.
+Make sure you communicate, not just what you're doing, but what you're thinking about doing next.

+If you're stuck when debugging something, say that out loud: "I'm now stuck, because I don't know X".
+Then proceed to let the interviewer know how you'll try to forge ahead.

+In all the places I've worked, candidates can receive a hire recommendation despite bombing an interview, but that's prefaced on knowing why the candidate did poorly during that phase of the process.

+A good candidate doesn't just give great answers when prompted, but also asks great questions of the interviewers.
+Some of the greatest interviews I've had, the candidate has been in the driver's seat from getting their prompt - they're asking all the questions and driving the problem forward.

+Lastly, make sure that you're receptive to feedback and questions.
+If the interviewer is hinting about something, hear them out.
+There's nothing worse than an interview where the candidate is adamant about their solution.
+Most interviews can be at least somewhat collaborative.

 ### Programming
+This section covers both programming in the qualifying and during the on-site.

 The programming challenge is different depending on organization.
 Apart from Google and Facebook, most companies I've interviewed for have a simple programming challenge[^cracking-the-coding-interview].